CaptTofu/clickhouse-backup/altinity-kb-integrations/altinity-kb-kafka/altinity-kb-adjusting-librdkafka-settings.md

 To connect to some Kafka cloud services you may need to use certificates.

-If needed they can be converted to pem format and inlined into ClickKouse config.
+If needed they can be converted to pem format and inlined into ClickHouse config.

 Example: